saliemtadesse/EDA-for-Data-Science-Positions/README.md

 11. Data Scientist
 12. Data Engineer
 13. Data Modeler
+#### Data preparation for the year 2019 and analysis in comparison to 2020
 14. Cleaning 2019 Data
 15. Average Salary by Job Type 2019
 16. Job Count Comparison 2019-2020